AndressaDaCosta/AndressaDaCosta/README.md

-- 👩‍💻  I'm currently working on my development skills. :rocket:!
+- 👩‍💻  I'm currently learning programming :rocket:!
-- 🌱 I’m currently learning programming.
 - 👯 I’m looking to collaborate  with other developers.
 - 🤝 I'm looking to team-up for ...
 Hackathons and coding events
 - 💬 Ask me about ...
 Javascript,CSS..